Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

 is the spline projection kernel.
 Note that $\kappa$ is symmetric in its arguments.

-The idea behind the Battle-Lemari\'{e} wavelets is to diagonalize the kernel $\kappa$ of the projection operator $\pi_j$ or, what is the same, to construct an orthonormal basis for the space $\mathcal S_r(T_j)$.
-This led in fact to one of the first examples of wavelets, see, e.g., p.21f. and Section 2.3 in Meyer (1992), Section 5.4 in Daubechies (1992), or Section 6.1 in HKPT (1998).
-There it is shown that there exists a $r-1$-times differentiable father wavelet $\phi_r$ with exponential decay, the Battle-Lemari\'{e} wavelet of order $r$, such that This necessarily implies that the kernels $\kappa$ and $K=K(\phi_r)$ describe the same projections in $L^2(\mathbb R)$, and the following simple lemma shows that these kernels are in fact pointwise the same. \begin{lemma} Let $ \{N_{k,r}\}_{k \in \mathbb Z}$ be the Riesz-basis of $B$-splines of order $r \geq 1$, and let $\phi_r$ be the associated Battle-Lemari\'{e} father wavelet.
-If $K$ is as in (\ref{kernel0}) and $\kappa$ is as in (\ref{prok}), then, for all $x,y \in \mathbb R$, we have
+In fact, diagonalization of the kernel $\kappa$ of the projection operator $\pi_j$ led to one of the first examples of wavelets; see, for example, page 21f and Section 2.3 in \cite{1992Meyer}, Section 5.4 in \cite{1992Daubechies} or Section 6.1 in \cite{1998Har}.
+There, it is shown that there exists an $(r-1)$-times differentiable scaling function $\phi_r$ with exponential decay, the Battle--Lemari\'{e} wavelet of order $r$, such that

+This necessarily implies that the kernels $\kappa$ and $K=K(\phi_r)$ describe the same projections in $L^2(\mathbb R)$ and the following simple lemma shows that these kernels are, in fact, pointwise the same. \begin{lemma} Let $ \{N_{k,r}\}_{k \in\mathbb Z}$ be the Riesz basis of $B$-splines of order $r \geq1$ and let $\phi_r$ be the associated Battle--Lemari\' {e} scaling function.
+If $K$ is as in (\ref{kernel0}) and $\kappa$ is as in (\ref{prok}), then, for all $x,y \in\mathbb R$, we have